-Impact Management Actions Responsible person Method of implementation Timeframe for implementation • Frequency of monitoring Evidence of compliance The ECO must be appointed prior to the commencement of any physical activities.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementation Responsible party for monitoring Frequency of monitoring Evidence of compliance The ECO must be appointed prior to the commencement of any physical activities.
 The ECO will be responsible for monitoring, reviewing and verifying compliance by the EPC Contractor with the environmental specifications of this EMPr and the conditions of the EA.
 The holder of the EA to appoint independent ECO and ensure that ECO is suitably qualified and experienced.
 ECO to be appointed prior to construction ECO will undertake physical monitoring.
 Monthly The name and contact details of the appointed ECO to be submitted to the Director: Compliance

-^{• 9} All Environmental Management Actions allocated to the EPC contractor will apply equally to all sub-contractors responsible for any specific task.
+9 All Environmental Management Actions allocated to the EPC contractor will apply equally to all sub-contractors responsible for any specific task.

-The appointed ECO must be independent of the EPC contractor and must Monitoring at be suitably qualified and have experience of environmental monitoring and DFFE. control on similar scale projects. • The main responsibilities of the ECO include but are not limited to the ECO to submit following: monthly - Facilitate the pre-construction environmental compliance workshop; Environmental - Review of documentation supplied by the ESA; Control Report to - Be fully knowledgeable of all the licences and permits issued to the site the Director: - Review, maintenance and update of the EMPr; Compliance - Liaison between the Project Proponent, Contractors, Authorities and other lead Monitoring at stakeholders on all environmental concerns, including the implementation of the DFFE.
-EMPr; - Compilation of monthly Environmental Control Report/s (ECR) to ensure compliance with the EMPr and authorisations.
-Reports should be submitted to the relevant authority on a monthly basis; - Monitor compliance with this EMPr; - Monitor compliance with the EA; - Monitor implementation of the mitigation and rehabilitation measures and recommendations referred to in the EA, preceding environmental assessment, participating specialists and this EMPr. - Recommend the issuing site instructions to the EPC contractor for corrective actions required; - ECO site inspections should be undertaken at least once a month to ensure compliance with the EMPr.
+- The appointed ECO must be independent of the EPC contractor and must be suitably qualified and have experience of environmental monitoring and control on similar scale projects. - The main responsibilities of the ECO include but are not limited to the following: - Facilitate the pre-construction environmental compliance workshop; - Review of documentation supplied by the ESA; - Be fully knowledgeable of all the licences and permits issued to the site - Review, maintenance and update of the EMPr; - Liaison between the Project Proponent, Contractors, Authorities and other lead stakeholders on all environmental concerns, including the implementation of the EMPr: - Compilation of monthly Environmental Control Report/s (ECR) to ensure compliance with the EMPr and authorisations.
+Reports should be submitted to the relevant authority on a monthly basis: - Monitor compliance with this EMPr; - Monitor compliance with the EA; - Monitor implementation of the mitigation and rehabilitation measures and recommendations referred to in the EA, preceding environmental assessment, participating specialists and this EMPr. - Recommend the issuing site instructions to the EPC contractor for corrective actions required; - ECO site inspections should be undertaken at least once a month to ensure compliance with the EMPr.
 The duration of these visits may be increased or decreased at the discretion of the ECO in consultation with the holder of the EA.
-The Environmental Site Agent as described below should be on site daily and be in communication with the ECO on a daily basis; - Attendance of regular contractors' site meetings; - Maintain a record of environmental incidents (e.g., spills, impacts, legal transgressions etc.) as well as corrective and preventative measures taken. - Maintain public complaints register in which all complaints and action taken / responses must be recorded.
-Keep Record of all activities on site, problems identified, transgressions noted, and a task schedule of tasks undertaken by the ECO; and The holder of the EA, on advice from the ECO, has the authority to stop work on site if he / she consider that any actions of excessive non-compliance of the EMPr, authorisations or General Duty of Care are taking place.
-The ECO must remain employed until all rehabilitation measures are The ECO must remain employed until all rehabilitation measures are completed. completed.
+The Environmental Site Agent as described below should be on site daily and be in communication with the ECO on a daily basis; - Attendance of regular contractors' site meetings; - Maintain a record of environmental incidents (e.g., spills, impacts, legal transgressions etc.) as well as corrective and preventative measures taken. - Maintain public complaints register in which all complaints and action taken / responses must be recorded. - Keep Record of all activities on site, problems identified, transgressions noted, and a task schedule of tasks undertaken by the ECO; and - The holder of the EA, on advice from the ECO, has the authority to stop work on site if he / she consider that any actions of excessive non-compliance of the EMPr, authorisations or General Duty of Care are taking place. - The ECO must remain employed until all rehabilitation measures are completed.